TKOxff/ASAP/README.md

    You could register the same app with different options and shortcut
    (Some apps does not allow multiple windows)

-*Notice
+Notice
-There is already taken global shorcuts by macOS (ex opt+cmd+D is Dock hiding on/off) You can check it from System Preferences -> Keyboard -> Shortcuts
+There is already taken global shorcuts by macOS (ex opt+cmd+D is Dock Hiding)
+You can manage it from System Preferences -> Keyboard -> Shortcuts

 ## Installation
 It's available on [App Store](https://apps.apple.com/us/app/asap-shortcuts/id1558863477)